 Once your baseline filters are stable, create separate profiles for different contexts instead of constantly editing one list.
 Experienced users typically maintain:

-- Family profile: profanity + safety groups always on, educational exceptions preserved
+- Family profile: profanity and safety groups always on, educational exceptions preserved.

-- News profile: selective political/economic filtering with trusted-source exceptions
+- News profile: selective political and economic filtering with trusted-source exceptions.

 This profile approach reduces maintenance overhead and makes switching use cases much faster.